article banner

 Article

-UK SOX: third party risk assurance and SOC reports
+UK Corporate Governance Code: third party risk assurance and SOC reports

-A Sarbanes-Oxley approach in the UK (UK SOX) may drive the need for assurance over the activities of third party providers for critical services.
-We explain the different types of third-party risk assurance, including Service Organisation Control (SOC) reports.
+The revised 2024 UK Corporate Governance Code (the Code) may drive the need for assurance over the activities and material controls performed by third party providers for critical services.
+We explain the different types of third party risk assurance, including Service Organisation Control (SOC) reports.

 The benefits of outsourcing are well known.
 It helps organisations grow their business and adopt new technology in a way that is both affordable and sustainable.
 Outsourced services often include processes and controls which have a significant impact on financial reporting (eg payroll, cloud services, shared service operations, data centres), meaning these third party providers will need to be considered as part of evaluating the internal control framework over financial reporting.
-Under expected UK SOX requirements the directors would need to ensure they operate effective controls and that they can confidently place reliance on the third party organisation’s controls environment when making their declaration.
+Under the revised 2024 Code the board need to ensure they operate effective material controls and that they can confidently place reliance on the third party organisation’s controls environment when making their declaration on control performance.

 What kind of assurance is available?